v7herman4/ai-agentic-insights/blog-Copilot-and-Evaluation-Service.md

 No need to start from scratch—simply import the provided Power BI reports following [these steps](https://github.com/v7herman4/copilotstudio-and-azure-evaluation-service/blob/main/documentation/howtousereporting.md), and you’ll have instant visibility into your agents’ performance and risk areas.

 In other words:
-➡️ **Extract Copilot Studio conversations → Evaluate in Azure → Visualize in Dataverse (with reporting ready to go).**
+➡️ **Extract Copilot Studio conversations → Evaluate in Azure → Visualize in Power BI.**

 ## Why This Matters